SillyTavern/SillyTavern-Docs/extensions/Expression-Images.md

 ### Using the 'default expressions'

+!!! warning
-*(This feature will only activate if local classification is enabled or with Extras API connected.
-There is no way to manually display default expression images.)*
+This feature will only activate if local classification is enabled or with Extras API connected.
+There is no way to manually display default expression images.
+!!!

 ![Use Default Expressions](/static/extensions/expression-default.png)